waldnzwrld/yarns-loom/yarns/MANUAL.md

 # Interface

 ### Global control and display of the active part and its play mode
-- Display periodically flashes the active part and its play mode (while in the parameter menu)
+- Display periodically flashes the active part and its play mode
 - Hold `START` to switch the active part (the new active part will flash briefly on the screen).
 The active part is used for:
   - Selecting the recording part when pressing `REC`
   - Front-panel latching (hold `REC`)